exercism/configlet/README.md

 - To non-interactively update docs, filepaths, and metadata on the track, use `--update --yes`.
 - To non-interactively include every unseen test for a given exercise, use e.g. `--update --tests include --exercise prime-factors`.
 - To skip downloading the `problem-specifications` repo, add `--offline --prob-specs-dir /path/to/local/problem-specifications`
 - Note that `configlet sync` tries to maintain the key order in exercise `.meta/config.json` files when updating.
-To write these files in a canonical form without syncing, please use the upcoming `configlet fmt` command.
+To write these files in a canonical form without syncing, please use the `configlet fmt` command.
 However, `configlet sync` _does_ add (possibly empty) required keys (`authors`, `files`, `blurb`) when they are missing.
 This is less "sync-like", but more ergonomic: when implementing a new exercise, you can use `sync` to create a starter `.meta/config.json` file.
 - `configlet sync` removes keys that are not in the spec.
 Custom key/value pairs are still supported: they must be written inside a JSON object named `custom`.
 - The exit code is 0 when all the seen data are synced when configlet exits, and 1 otherwise.